Frequently Asked Questions:

-For more information on the Open House, lectures and events, contact information, and ACT admissions, see the “related pages” sidebar on the right.
-To arrange a visit, please contact us at least two weeks in advance at:
+For more information on the Open House, lectures and events, contact information, and ACT admissions, see the links and related pages below.
+To inquire about arranging a visit, please contact us at least two weeks in advance at:

 Telephone: + 1 617-253-5229

 Am I a good fit for this program?

 Please note that ACT’s faculty and staff cannot directly assist you in determining whether the SMACT degree program is the best fit for your goals and practice, or review your application materials ahead of their official submission.

 Study at ACT is most appropriate for artists who have developed an artistic practice of sufficient depth that they are likely to benefit from a graduate program.
 The emphasis is less on specific media (although support is provided for production in many) than on ideas.
 This program does not offer painting or drawing classes.
 It is intended to assist artist-thinkers–who produce art and explore ideas through that art–in developing their practice and their ideas.
 Developing the written thesis is just as core to the program as producing other work, and critiques in ACT Studio are as likely to examine students’ ideas and the historical precedents to their work as the aesthetics of the piece being viewed, listened to, or otherwise interacted with.